 Use these as your templates.

-2. Cut out three of each the inner petals and outer petals.
+2. Cut out three of each of the inner petals and outer petals.

 Take your white crepe paper and cut out three inner and also outer petals.